 In the first year of this programme, we will be working exclusively with building-based organisations on establishing their EIROs.
-In 2019 we will begin to work with those organisations in the portfolio that are not building based who face unique challenges and opportunities for improvement e.g. orchestras, touring or network organisations.
+In 2019 we began working with those organisations in the portfolio that are not building based who face unique challenges and opportunities for improvement e.g. orchestras, touring or network organisations.

 What does EIRO stand for?

 What if your organisation doesn’t meet its set targets?

 Failing to meet the EIROs set for your organisation will not impact your funding agreement with ACE.
 However, ambitious targets and robust data collection is encouraged to strengthen the Band 3 ‘support role’ within the portfolio.

 Participation in the Spotlight Programme is not mandatory.
 We would like to make this programme as ambitious and inspirational as possible and invite Band 3 organisations interested in further reducing their organisation’s environmental footprint to take part.